-Dr. M. Richard Koenigsberger, who was best known for his contributions to neuroscience and pediatrics, passed away this Sunday at home after battling with a chronic illness.
+Dr. M. Richard Koenigsberger, who was best known for his contributions to neuroscience and pediatrics, passed away on Sunday, February 17, 2013 after battling with a chronic illness.
 Dr. Koenigsberger was born in Guatemala City, Guatemala in 1933.
 He attended Stanford University, achieving a Bachelor of Science degree in chemistry in 1955.
 He then attended the University of Chicago Medical School graduating in 1959.
 He was among the first to perform service as a Peace Corps volunteer physician, serving in Togo, West Africa.

 Dr. Koenigsberger trained in neurology and child neurology at the NIH, the Centre des Rechersches Neonatales in Paris and at Columbia Presbyterian Medical Center.
 He remained a member of the faculty of Columbia University from 1968 to 1980, rising to the rank of Associate Professor of Clinical Neurology and Pediatrics.
 From 1980 to 1999 Dr. Koenigsberger served as Associate Professor of Neurosciences and Pediatrics at UMDNJ-NJ Medical School, New York/New Jersey.
 Dr. Koenigsberger returned to Columbia University College of Physicians and Surgeons in 2000, where his academic rank was Clinical Professor of Neurology and Pediatrics.